Delicious and healthy baked chicken meatballs are made without breadcrumbs. The sweet-spicy sauce is optional and wonderful.

 My mother in law introduced me to chicken meatballs.
 I almost always make beef meatballs (these spicy meatballs are wonderful).
-But she started making chicken meatballs after my father in law was diagnosed with heart disease.
+But she started making these after my father in law was diagnosed with heart disease.

 Following the probably misguided advice they had received from his doctors, my father in law started a strict low-fat diet.
-So beef meatballs were out, and chicken meatballs were in.
+So beef was out, and chicken was in.

 How to make baked chicken meatballs